python/cpython/Doc/faq/general.rst

   changes.
 * *C* is the micro version number -- it is incremented for each bugfix release.

 See `Status of Python versions section of the Python's Developer Guide
-<https://devguide.python.org/versions/>`__ for more information about bugfix
+<https://devguide.python.org/versions/>`__ for more information about
-releases.
+bugfix releases.
+Also, consult :pep:`387` to learn more about Python's Backward Compatibilty policy.

 Not all releases are bugfix releases.
 In the run-up to a new feature release, a series of development releases are made, denoted as alpha, beta, or release